ChalitaCh/BpARGs/README.md

 * R packages: ggplot2, tidyverse, ape, phytools, reshape2, R.utils, ggpubr, treeio, ggtree, chopper (fas2phy), doParallel

 ### Code

+Please ensure that the path directory is in the correct one.
+Some scripts might require the results from previous script before.

 * ARIBA_array_run.sh : to identify ARGs in the whole-genome sequencing using ARIBA and customised database
 * ARIBA_pull_genes.sh : to pull the ARGs identified from ARIBA result for further analyses, creating a single fasta file of the ARGs.